 The latest cheap shot is nothing short of a publicity stunt by a future politician, as the office of New York Attorney General Eric Schneiderman has just filed a civil lawsuit against a unit of JPMorgan, The Bear Stearns Companies, Inc., for alleged fraud.

 Of course, I don’t condone fraud; in fact, I think the penalties we have are far too lax when it comes to all companies, not just bank stocks.
 The problem is that this is clearly not about what’s in the best interest of America, but rather the need for a high-profile case to catch the public attention for the Attorney General to move up the rungs of the political ladder.

 When bank stocks were in the middle of the financial crisis several years ago, market sentiment for the group was extremely poor.
 No one was willing to lend or help out other bank stocks with such a negative market sentiment.
 The federal government essentially forced JPMorgan to take over Bear Stearns.
 Initially JPMorgan balked, stating that it didn’t have enough time to conduct due diligence.
 The federal government essentially said, “Don’t worry; we’ll cover you.”

 Now that the political tide on bank stocks has shifted with market sentiment, the bull’s-eye is on the back of JPMorgan, among other bank stocks.
-Obviously, this is a lesson: if you … Read More
+Obviously, this is a lesson: if you are … Read More

 On a lot of occasions, the stock market sells off on the reality of its expectations, but it hasn’t since the Federal Reserve announced a third round of quantitative easing (QE3).
 The main stock market indices are holding up very well, consolidating more so than selling off on the news.
 Stock market sentiment continues to be relatively positive, with some hope for the economic future and the expectation that third-quarter earnings season won’t be terrible.